Varanida/VaranidaToken/DOC.md

 Tech team and founders, won't have any bonuses, and will have to wait a fixed amount of time, and won't be able to withdraw all of their tokens until another further date.

+ + `function allocate(address _to, uint256 _amount, UserType _type) public onlyOwner returns (bool)`

+This function will allow the contract owner to allocate tokens to advisors, founders & the tech team.
+There is a limited amount of tokens you can allocate to each type of users.

+ + `claimTokens(address _to, uint256 _amount, UserType _type) public returns (bool)`

+ This function is usable by every user wich have tokens allowed.
+ This will let a user withdraw his tokens.
+ This function will fail if the user don't have the enough tokens due or if he have asked them too early.
+ The advisors, if they waited long enough, will be able to ask their bonuses with this function.

+ + `function cancelAdvisorBonus(address _to) public onlyOwner returns (bool)`

+  This last function, allow the contract owner to cancel the bonus of an advisor.